kitakou0313/isucon-tools/README.md

 - `deploy-test` container is accessible with ssh, and `nginx`, `mysql` is installed.
 Please use this to test your deploy scripts.

 # ToDo
-- Implement scripts
+- Implement scripts for mysql db
     - in `./bench`
-        - Implement script to fetch pprof output.
     - in `./deploy`